How smoking causes cancer

 What parts of your body does smoking affect?

 Chemicals in cigarette smoke enter our blood stream and can then affect the entire body.
 This is why smoking causes so many diseases, including at least 14 types of cancer, heart disease and various lung diseases.

 The main way that smoking causes cancer is by damaging our DNA, including key genes that protect us against cancer.
 Many of the chemicals found in cigarettes have been shown to cause DNA damage, including benzene, polonium-210, benzo(a)pyrene and nitrosamines.

 This is already bad news, but it’s made worse by other chemicals in cigarettes.
 For example chromium makes poisons like benzo(a)pyrene stick more strongly to DNA, increasing the chances of serious damage.
 And chemicals like arsenic and nickel interfere with pathways for repairing damaged DNA.
 This makes it even more likely that damaged cells will eventually turn cancerous.

-As well as less effective DNA repair, smokers can’t handle toxic chemicals as well as those with healthy lungs and blood.
+Smokers are also less able to handle toxic chemicals than those with healthy lungs and blood.

 We all have special cleaner proteins called ‘detoxification enzymes’ that mop up harmful chemicals and convert them into harmless ones.
 But the chemicals in smoke, such as cadmium, can overwhelm these cleaners.